Updated by FRANZISKA SPRITZLER, RD, CDCES

 The best way to mitigate your risk is to keep your blood sugar levels at a normal range.
-What is the target blood sugar level, you wonder?
+What is the range for target blood sugar levels, you may wonder?
 The answer is controversial.
 The American Diabetes Association (ADA) delineates certain levels as “normal blood sugar levels,” but the ADA’s “normal” may not mean “optimal.”

-What’s more, measuring blood glucose isn’t the only (or even the best) way to assess metabolic health (ideal levels of blood sugar, triglycerides, high-density lipoprotein (HDL) cholesterol, blood pressure, and waist circumference; more on this later.)
-This article helps to clarify things.
-You’ll learn all about blood glucose: the basics, measurement, management, and what levels are considered healthy.
+What’s more, measuring blood glucose isn’t the only (or even the best) way to assess metabolic health.
+Many other biomarkers are also important.
+In this article, you’ll learn all about blood glucose: the basics, measurement, management, and what levels are considered healthy.

 What Is Blood Glucose?

 Glucose, as you’re probably aware, is a form of sugar.
-Alternatively, you can call glucose by its other, more polysyllabic name: carbohydrate.
+Alternatively, you can call glucose by its other name: carbohydrate.
 Yes, when you eat starchy carbs or sugar, you’re eating glucose.
-Then that glucose passes through your gut and into your bloodstream.
+That glucose then passes through your gut and into your bloodstream.

-Blood glucose, then, simply refers to sugar molecules (C6 H12 O6) floating around in your veins and arteries.
+The term “blood glucose” simply refers to sugar molecules (CH12 O6) floating around in your veins and arteries.

-Carbs, however, are not necessary for survival.
-When glucose is scarce (on a fast, for instance), your blood sugar doesn’t go to zero.
+When glucose is scarce (during a fast, for instance), your blood sugar doesn’t go down to zero.
 Instead, to keep glucose levels up, your body activates two glucose backup mechanisms:

-1. Glycogenolysis: The release of stored glucose from muscle and liver cells.
-(You store about 500 grams of glucose as glycogen).
+1. Glycogenolysis: The release of stored glucose (glycogen) from muscle and liver cells.

 But in obese and diabetic populations, glucose isn’t scarce.
 Rather, there’s too much of it.